-If you need to find out which patients have account credit on file, you can grab that information with a data export!
+If you need to find out which patients have account credit (also known as a "credit balance") on file, you can grab that information with a data export!

 Find patients with account credit